How-to guides

 - Click the Microsoft SQL Server(DBaaS) menu on the Service Home page.
 Navigate to the Microsoft SQL Server(DBaaS) List page.

-- On the Microsoft SQL Server(DBaaS) List page, select the resource to cancel, and click the Cancel Service button.
+- Microsoft SQL Server(DBaaS) List page, select the resource to cancel, and click the Cancel Service button.

-- After termination is completed, check whether the resource has been terminated on the Microsoft SQL Server(DBaaS) list page.
+- Once the termination is complete, check whether the resource has been terminated on the Microsoft SQL Server(DBaaS) list page.